ash-development/storage-dimension/.github/CONTRIBUTING.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/ash-development/storage-dimension/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 See "[Label reference](https://docs.github.com/en/contributing/collaborating-on-github-docs/label-reference)" for more information.
-As a general rule, we don’t assign issues to anyone.
+Feel free to speak up and we'll be happy to assign the issue to ya.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Pull Request